Get in Touch

 Zoom

-The National Science Foundation (NSF) PCL, Test Bed (Programmable Cloud Laboratories) is a new initiative and the purpose of this program is to enhance US competitiveness and address societal challenges through automated, scalable, and reproducible research (i.e., “Self-Driving Labs”).
+The National Science Foundation (NSF) PCL Test Bed (Programmable Cloud Laboratories) is a new program designed to enhance U.S. competitiveness and address societal challenges through automated, scalable and reproducible research (i.e., “Self-Driving Labs”).
 This Program involves creating a network of distributed, remotely accessible laboratory nodes—called PCL Nodes—that use AI-driven workflows for experiment design, execution, and analysis.

 The PCL Test Bed will provide researchers, including those at smaller institutions and in industry, with access to advanced equipment.
 It will also help standardize best practices, improve data reproducibility, and train the next generation of scientists and engineers in autonomous research methods.
 The program will be driven by specific, well-defined scientific goals, initially in areas like materials science and biotechnology.
 These science drivers will guide the development of protocols and facilitate collaboration across the network of labs.